AdnanT-ADN/Greenwich-University-COMP1809/README.md

 To see the files changed in each commit.
 You would use <b>git log --patch</b>.
 This will show the difference in each file between to commits.

 ## What does HEAD refer to in the context of git?
 (Not to be confused with the "HEAD<<<<" one observes within merge conflict)
+The HEAD usually refers to the latest commit that has been done in the respiratory.